remykarem/remykarem.github.io/books-src/system-design-book/src/components/queue.md

 The visibility timeout should therefore be:
 * at least larger than the processing timeout to prevent more than once processing
 * extended to cover the time required to process a batch of messages (in long polling, especially)

-Other features
-* Short polling or long polling
-* Message retention period — maximum period how long a message can stay in the queue
-* Delivery delay
-* Configuring a DLQ

 keywords
 inflight — Messages are considered to be in flight if they have been sent to a client but have not yet been deleted or have not yet reached the end of their visibility window